 * Trading volume lower than usual due to holidays, snowstorm

-* Hertz stock hit 52-week high on Icahn purchase report
+* Hertz stock up on Icahn purchase report

 By Angela Moon

-NEW YORK, Jan 3 U.S. stocks were mixed by the
+NEW YORK, Jan 3 U.S. stocks rebounded modestly

 "I don't think Bernanke will say anything market moving